Saleha5602/Saleha5602.github.io/index.md

-# DataMan Calculator
+# CountCraft  Calculator

-Welcome to **DataMan**, a simple yet powerful calculator designed for easy calculations and effective learning.
-With support for basic arithmetic operations (+, -, *, /), DataMan is equipped with several features to enhance your mathematical practice.
+Welcome to **CountCraft**, a simple yet powerful calculator designed for easy calculations and effective learning.
+With support for basic arithmetic operations (+, -, *, /), CountCraft is equipped with several features to enhance your mathematical practice.

 <a href="https://saleha5602.github.io/world.html">Read the Creative Brief</a>